Robin Goomes wins the first Red Bull Rampage women’s competition

 “It hasn’t yet sunk in,” Goomes says reflecting on the win.
 “It’s been such a process, so I’m trying to take it all in and enjoy it.
 I’m so stoked for my crew, they’ve gone so hard.
 If anything I’ve done it for them, the sport, and all the other riders.”
 Winning the Best Trick Award was a surprise bonus for the Kiwi, and she was equally excited that all her competitors put on a show.

-Claiming 2nd place was Canadian Georgia Astle, who was originally an alternate, not expecting to compete this year.
+Claiming second place was Canadian Georgia Astle, who was originally an alternate, not expecting to compete this year.
 In September Astle got the call that she’d made the start list, and she rose to the occasion.
-The former racer rode with confidence, demonstrating her precision by stomping her 41-foot marquee drop, and flowing through one technical section after another.
+The former racer rode with confidence, demonstrating her precision by stomping her own 12.5m (41ft) marquee drop, and flowing through one technical section after another.
 Her run earned her a score of 79 points.

 01